 This post may contain affiliate links.
 Please read our disclosure policy.

-This French toast for one is ready in just 15 minutes, giving you buttery, crisp edges and a soft, fluffy center.
-Made with simple ingredients, this quick and easy recipe is ideal when you want a delicious homemade meal without leftovers!
+This French toast for one is ready in just 15 minutes, with buttery, crisp edges and a soft, fluffy center.
+Made with simple ingredients, this easy single serving French toast recipe is the perfect breakfast—just the right amount with no leftovers!

 Why You’ll Love This Recipe

-• Customizable: Top it with fruits, nuts, or your favorite syrups to make it your own.
+• Customizable: Top with fruit, nuts, syrup, or your favorite add-ins.

 Save This Recipe!